Web design for startups

 Based on these facts you can easily notice how important it is to have your business visible on the Internet.

 It is easier to convince a person that doesn't have a website to get one than it is to convince someone that their current website is not helping them at all.
 Many people believe that having a website will be all they need and very little effort is made on creating one.

 Keep in mind, your website is not a business card or flyer, it is a VERY POWERFUL tool to enhance your business.
 The sky is the limit on what you can do with it and how large a market you can reach.
 The world wide web does not have the same restrictions that the physical world and you can go from local to worldwide as soon as you need it.
 It is all depends on the decisions you make and how you decide to handle them.

 Got it, what else?

 We could go on and on about it, but the bottom line is; Your website is important and it should be as unique as your business, you should be able to create and handle it as you see fit and it should be practical to you.
 It is also important to keep in mind, not all websites are created equal.
-The code of your website can make you or break your success and having a kid creating your website from his garage does not improve your business chances at all, even when you believe you are saving money, in the long run you'll lose more than you can imagine.
+The code of your website can make you or break your success and having a kid creating your website from his garage does not improve your business chances at all, even when you believe you are saving money, in the long

 The code affects the website?